EPICmynamesBG/CS224_MazeAlgorithm/README.md

   <li>2.
 Under src/cs224.mazeCreator, run Maze.java.
 This will generate a maze to Output.txt. *</li>
   <li>3.
 Under src/cs224.mazeSolution, run Driver.java.
 This will solve the maze and write the solved maze into SolvedMaze.txt.</li>
 </ul>
+<p>Note: To change the maze size, go into MazeSize.java and change BASE_VALUE to another positive int value.
+Remember to generate a new maze with this new value before running the maze solver.</p>

 <p>* Disclaimer: this code was found publicly online and was modified for our uses.
 We do not claim rights over creating it.</p>

 <h4> Contributing Developers </h4>